Skip to Content

 • Make the departure and return low-key – don’t over-fuss them.

-Check Out This Video How to Leave Your Puppy Alone:
+Check Out This Video On How To Leave Your Puppy Alone…

-Here are five guilt-free solutions for your German Shepherd while you’re gone:
+Here are five stress-free solutions for your German Shepherd while you’re gone:

 1. Hire a dog sitter or dog walker when you’re not home.
 Dog sitters aren’t too expensive, and they can visit for 2-3 hours rather than the whole workday to save you some money.
 The best part about hiring a dog sitter is that they’ll help give your German Shepherd some much-needed exercise, companionship, and interaction.
-Another option is to hire a trusted dog walker to visit your home and take your dog out for a long walk or two.
+Another option is to hire a trusted dog walker to visit your home and take your dog for a long walk.

-3. If you’re fortunate enough to work near home, visit your dog on your lunch break.
+3. If you can work near home, visit your dog on your lunch break.
 Some people have an hour of free time during the workday.
 You can go home and play fetch to prevent your German Shepherd from feeling lonely and provide some fun exercise for them.
 Flexible working is also a great solution, especially if you can start early, avoiding rush-hour traffic and being home quicker in the afternoon.

 4. Another possible solution is to work at home.
-With thousands of jobs switching to mobile workplaces, it’s a great idea if you can combine a couple of days a week working from home so that you can play with your dog randomly throughout the day.
-Not only that, but it will save you money from having to hire a dog sitter or paying a friend every day.
+With thousands of jobs switching to mobile workplaces, it’s a great idea to combine working from home a couple of days a week so that you can play with your dog randomly throughout the day.
+Not only that, but it will save you money from having to hire a dog sitter or pay a friend every day.

-How to Entertain Your German Shepherd While You’re Gone
+How to Keep Your German Shepherd Happy When Alone

 Check out the options below to see which is best for you and your dog:

 • Give them enough toys to play with.
-One or two toys might not be sufficient, especially if your dog is easily distracted or gets bored quickly.
+One or two toys might not be sufficient, especially if your dog is easily distracted or quickly bored.
 Try to leave four or five of their favorite toys in their crate or wherever you leave your dog during the day.
-KONG toys such as the KONG Classic from Amazon are ideal as you can do so much more with them such as stuffing treats inside for them to work out how to get out.
+KONG toys such as the KONG Classic are ideal as you can do so much more with them, such as stuffing treats inside for them to work out how to get out.

 • Leave calming music on the TV or stereo for your dog while you’re gone.
 They’ll be able to listen to it without being stuck in silence.
 You can also try turning the channel into a dog station, many of which are designed to keep your pup’s interest.
 Just make sure that they don’t want to attack the TV!

 • Ask visitors to stop by to play with your dog.
-Even if someone can come over for 15 minutes, it may be enough to keep your dog happy and entertained.
-It would be better if they could take your dog on a long walk, but a quick game of fetch will be more than enough to burn off some energy and curb their loneliness.
+Even if someone can come over for 15 minutes, it may be enough to entertain your dog.
+It would be better if they could take your dog on a long walk, but a quick game of fetch will be enough to burn off some energy and curb their loneliness.
 When you leave them again, they will be tired and will no doubt go back to sleep.

 • Consider leaving your dog in the hands of a doggie daycare center near your home.
 With plenty of other dogs to play with, your German Shepherd will have no shortage of fun while you’re away.
 Remember to introduce them to the daycare group as young as possible; they will quickly get used to being left and easily settle.